gouravgithub7710/Dentist_Microsoft_Project/README.md

 # Dentacarehub Website
 ## Future Ready Talent Microsoft project
-Welcome to Dentacarehub, a comprehensive website that provides valuable information and services related to dental care.
+"DentaCareHub" Website is designed to offer a user-friendly experience in exploring various aspects of dental care.
+Whether you're looking for information about our team, services, or seeking advice from our health bot, Dentacarehub has you covered.
 ## Project Url :- https://calm-stone-01b745500.4.azurestaticapps.net

 ## Introduction